 - Always carry an emergency car kit in your car.
 Food, water, first aid, basic tools, flashlight, road flares, and jumper cables are a few things that you should always carry with you.

-We have discussed everything to make your car ready for the summer season.
+We have discussed everything to make your car ready for the summer season and also this will help you increase the lifespan of your car.
 We hope that you enjoyed the article.
 Thank you!